-Whether you are a startup or an established business, you should always be on the lookout for ways to save money.
+Whether you are a startup or an established business, you should always be on the lookout for ways to reduce costs.
 It’s important to stress, too, that cutting costs doesn’t mean cutting corners.

-Here are some ways to do this at your business:
+Here are some ways to do this at your business and reduce costs:

 Rather than always buying brand new equipment when your old items look tired and unprofessional; revamp them using specialist industrial equipment.
 Hire blasting equipment to help you strip the paint from old vehicles before you repaint and repurpose them.
 This is also great if you’re buying second hand stock – such as rail rolling stock – and want to add your own branding.

 Attend free networking events

 As the old saying goes, it’s not what you know, but who you know.
 If you attend networking events in your field, you’ll get to know the influential people in your industry.
 Building up these relationships is vital to help you to get the best deals going forward.
 It can also be a good opportunity to share knowledge.
 You never know, even the smallest of tips can help you to save money.

 It’s a well known fact that if you buy in bulk you can save thousands a year on everyday office supplies.
 Bulk buying is good for paper, ink and even pens.
 You may be able to work out a deal with suppliers that can cut your costs even further.
 When buying in bulk it’s important to not just do a repeat order.
 Make sure you only replenish the stock you need.

 Clear out unwanted items